deficollective/defiscan/src/content/protocols/lido-v2.md

 Governance votes are not subject to any delay once the voting period has ended.
 The voting period is made of 5 days, only the first 3 of which can be used to approve a proposal, with 2 additional days to object to an accepted proposal.

 A system of `Easytrack` is in place for a set of pre-approved actions to be executed without requiring a quorum.
 Actions in the `Easytrack` contract have a 3-day delay which can be vetoed with more than 0.5% of the voting power.
+Different multisigs can create `Easytrack` actions which may make treasury payments, control the _Simple-DVT Module_, or settle penalties in the _Community Module_.
+The control of the _Simple-DVT Module_ may lead to the loss of protocol funds as this includes approving new _Node Operators_, but in addition to the potential veto, the [Simple-DVT Module Committee](#security-council) who is allowed to create those actions respects our security council requirements.
+The `Easytrack` can be paused by the [Emergency Brakes](#security-council) multisig or the governance.

 Finally, there exist multiple emergency actions which can be taken.
 Any guardian in the `DepositSecurityModule` can trigger the pause of all deposits without delay.
 In addition to that, the _Community Staking Module_ can be completely paused by the [Community Staking Module Committee](#security-council), this includes the registering of new _Node Operators_ and claiming rewards.